rgalvan77/ap/curriculum/2/notes/index.md

       }
   }
   ```
   * Hmm, we intended to only see 10 `#`s, but there are 11.
+This is known as a logic error.
 If we didn't know what the problem is (since our program is working as we wrote it), we could add another print line to help us:
     ```c
     #include <stdio.h>